Functions for Positive Least Squares (PSL) fitting of respeciate profiles

 refit.profile

 (for pls_fit_species, pls_refit_species and pls_rebuild) logical.
 When fitting a new species (or refitted an existing species), all other species in the reference profiles are held 'as is' and added species is fit to the source contribution time-series of the previous PLS model.
-By default, the full PLS model is then refit using the revised ref source profile to generate a PLS model based on the revised source profiles (i.e., ref + new species or ref + refit species).
+By default, the full PLS model is then refit using the revised m source profile to generate a PLS model based on the revised source profiles (i.e., m + new species or m + refit species).
 However, this second step can be omitted using refit.profile=FALSE if you want to use the supplied species as an indicator rather than a standard member of the apportionment model.

 as.marker